For more information about Chalice Circles, read below…

 What are Chalice Circles?

-They are small groups of six to 12 people who meet once a month for about two hours, either at UUFR, in a member’s home, or online using video conferencing technology.
-Until a vaccine or cure for Covid-19 is found, most Chalice Circles will meet by Zoom.
+Chalice Circles are small groups of 5 to11 people who meet once a month for about ninety minutes at UUFR, in a member’s home, or online using video conferencing technology.

-Participants choose what day and what time they want to meet when they sign up.
+Participants choose the day and time they want to meet when they sign up.

 What happens at a Chalice Circle?